TuomoKalliokoski/HASTESM/README.md

 You need also Schrödinger Suite (Phase/LigPrep and shape_matching) and slurm.

-Hardware recommendedations: 500 CPU cores for confgen / machine learning prediction, 1 GPU for machine learning training and 40 CPU cores for shape matching.
+Hardware: 500 CPU cores for confgen / machine learning prediction, 1 GPU for machine learning training and 40 CPU cores for shape matching.